 Films — Animated

 In The Incredibles, after his kidnapping of Jack-Jack is foiled, Syndrome stops to shout, "This isn't the end of it!
 I will get your son eventually!
 I'll get your son!"
 This is a mistake: it prompts Mr. Incredible to end it right there by throwinghiscar at Syndrome's plane.

-At the end of An American Tail, after the Big Bad has been knocked onto a ship for Hong Kong, he vows, "I'll get you for this Gussie Mouseheimer!
+At the end of An American Tail, after the Big Bad has been knocked onto a ship for Hong Kong, he vows, "Someday, Gussie Mausheimer!
 Someday!
-And you too, Mousekowitz! all of you!
+And you too, Mousekewitz! all of you!
 I hate mice!"

 Films — Live-Action

 Robin Hood: Men in Tights: Parodied/subverted: the leader of a band of henchmen calls out "You've not seen the last of us!" as he prepares to retreat.
 Robin fires multiple arrows with a single shot and pins him to a tree.
 Pinned Mook: "You've seen the last of us!"

 In Gladiator, Maximus promises Commodus that he will have his vengeance, "in this life or the next."

 The Green Goblin actually yells out "We'll meet again, Spider-Man!" after their first battle in the Spider-Man movie.
 Considering how straight-faced the movie is otherwise, hearing such a corny line thrown in was really weird.

 Tank Girl: After Tank Girl drops a bucket of water on Kesslee, he tells her "It's not over."

 Legend: After Jack blows Darkness away with sunlight, Darkness says "You think you've won."